Posts you can share as images

 Three sizes

 Square (1080 × 1080) for Instagram and Threads.
 Portrait (1080 × 1350) for the in-feed shape that travels well across platforms.
 Story (1080 × 1920) for the full-screen vertical surfaces that Stories and short-video apps prefer.
-All three render at 3× scale, so they stay crisp on any display.
+All three render at 3× scale, so they stay crisp on any display, in anyone’s camera roll, on a billboard if it ever comes to that.

 Smart cropping that keeps faces in frame